-David Cross is a trial lawyer and a partner in the firm’s Global Antitrust Practice.
+David Cross is a trial lawyer and Chair of the Antitrust Litigation Practice in the firm's Global Antitrust Law Group.
 He has extensive experience in antitrust and other complex business litigation, including intellectual property and general commercial matters.
 He represents domestic and foreign companies as plaintiffs and defendants in federal and state proceedings, in international and domestic arbitration, and before the International Trade Commission (in Section 337 matters).
 He has represented some of the world's leading companies, including CSX Transportation, DuPont, General Electric, Hyatt Hotels, John Deere, Oracle, Sumitomo Electric, Teradata, and Uber.

 David brings a winning combination of creativity and passionate advocacy to every matter, moving cases to successful conclusions expeditiously and cost-effectively.
 He prides himself on establishing credibility and integrity with judges and juries, which is critical for obtaining favorable results in complex cases.
 His zealous pursuit of his clients’ interests includes uncovering discovery abuses by adversaries and obtaining important relief for clients, such as a $1.9 million sanction for Entrata, a leading software provider, and an adverse inference instruction to the jury plus monetary sanctions for DuPont.